Skip to main content

 Time Clock General Settings

-Set basic and default time clock settings to manage timesheets
+Set basic and default Time Clock settings to manage timesheets.

-Written by Roni Matza
+Written by Maya D

 Updated over a week ago